cea-hpc/wi4mpi/README.md

 Preload settings:

-{FROM} and {TO} can take as value OMPI or INTEL depending on the choosen conversion.
+{FROM} and {TO} can take as value OMPI or INTEL depending on the chosen conversion.

 ```
 export WI4MPI_RUN_MPI_C_LIB="/path/to/MPI-runtime-implementation/libmpi.so"